DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-02-27-choose-how-to-apply-2.md

 In this version we:

-* added more context to the page with a choice
+- added more context to the page with a choice
-* added a ‘learn more’ disclosure to the choice page
+- added a ‘learn more’ disclosure to the choice page
-* expanded the journey with further Apply pages and emails
+- expanded the journey with further Apply pages and emails

 ## User research

-In research users started on the Find prototype and found a course they wanted to apply to.
+In research users started on the Find postgraduate teacher training (Find) prototype and found a course they wanted to apply to.
 The first time they tried to apply they saw the ‘Apply with choice’ design.
 After stepping through a stubbed DfE Apply journey – showing account creation, sign up emails, screenshots of the application process and a submitted screen, we returned to Find to apply to another course.
 The next course they found showed only the option of applying through UCAS.

 We tested this with 14 users.